Charikshith/GEN_AI_REPO/Mastering_Python/17 - Multiprocessing.md

 ### Running Multiple Functions in a Pool

-In previous lessons, we learned how to run a single function with multiple arguments using `Pool.map()`.
+In previous sections, we learned how to run a single function with multiple arguments using `Pool.map()`.
 However, what if you need to run multiple different functions, each with their own arguments?
 Let's find out how to achieve this.

 #### Step 1: Import Necessary Modules